 Summary of Taking a Career Break to Travel

-Many people are afraid of taking a career break (aka leap of faith).
-But take it from two naive, eager travelers: it’s one of the best decisions we’ve ever made!
+Many people are afraid of taking a career break but take it from two naive, eager travelers: it’s one of the best decisions we’ve ever made!

 If you have any questions about taking a career break and traveling, working and traveling or what the planning process is like please leave us a comment below or contact us!